Tomo is a statically typed, garbage collected imperative language with

 and they'll be preserved.

-The multiline text won't include a leading or
+The multiline string won't include a leading or trailing newline.

 ")